ros2/ros2/arm_crosscompilation/README.md

 ## Installation
 Once the compilation is done you will have to move the generated libraries (`install/lib`) in your target filesystem.
 The default path is under `/lib` but you can also choose another directory and set the `LD_LIBRARY_PATH` variable to it.

-*Copyright (c) 2017, ARM Limited and Contributors.
-All rights reserved.*